 Toledo Supplies Las Vegas

-Professor Celia Williamson of the University of Toledo chaired a task force for research into Ohio's contribution to the child sex trafficking industry.
-Initial results estimated Toledo in 4th place in this child sex trafficking in America, that this result was conservative, and that it may be actually worse.
+Professor Celia Williamson of the University of Toledo chaired a task force for research into Ohio's contribution to the trafficking industry and initial results estimated Toledo to be in fourth place nationally as a gateway city.